brittpinder/ios-reference/swift/collection-types/arrays/README.md

 print(friends) // ["Joey", "Phoebe"]
 ```

-To empty an array, you can either use the `removeAll` function with provides you the option of maintaining the capacity of the array, or you can simply assign the array to an empty array indicated by `[]`:
+To empty an array, you can either use the `removeAll` function which provides you the option of maintaining the capacity of the array, or you can simply assign the array to an empty array indicated by `[]`:

 ```swift
 friends.removeAll(keepingCapacity: true)